Anti-Vietnamese sentiment

-Anti-Vietnamese sentiment (Chủ nghĩa bài Việt Nam) involves hostility or hatred that is directed towards Vietnamese people, or the state of Vietnam.
-This may be due to negative perceptions created by historical tensions, ethnic negative perceptions, wars, or xenophobic sentiments that emerged from the event of refugee Vietnamese (Indochinese 'boat people').
+Anti-Vietnamese sentiment (chủ nghĩa bài Việt Nam) involves hostility or hatred that is directed towards Vietnam, Viet people, or the government of Vietnam.
+This may be due to negative perceptions created by historical tensions, ethnic negative perceptions, wars, or xenophobic sentiments against Vietnamese diasporic communities.
 National or regional discrimination can also occur.

-Anti-Vietnam propaganda from the KPNLF.
+Anti-Vietnamese propaganda from the Khmer People's National Liberation Front.

 Additionally, xenophobia towards the Vietnamese may extend from cultural, political, or economic divisions, such as Vietnam being situated within the affected Global South (mostly developing countries) or anti-communists being hostile against Vietnamese communist rule.

-Vietnam is mostly Kinh majority, but is also a multiethnic country.
+Vietnam has a Kinh majority, but is also a multiethnic country.

 Background

-Anti-Vietnamese sentiment, also known under the terms Vietnamophobia and Anti-Vietnamism, has a strong and deep historical root for more than a thousand years, dating back to the time of the establishment of the Vietnamese monarchy of Đại Việt.
+Anti-Vietnamese sentiment has a strong and deep historical root for hundred years.
 There are several features behind this anti-Vietnamese hatred below: